cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 Know that [`letfn`](https://clojuredocs.org/clojure.core/letfn) is just like [`let`](https://clojuredocs.org/clojure.core/let), only now we define functions and bind them to a name only available in the scope.
-Furthermore, `contains?` checks is a variable is available in a map and returns true if it does, false it it does not.
+Furthermore, `contains?` checks if a variable is available in a map and returns true if it does, false it it does not.

 ```
 (defn lookup-variable-value [variable env]